1. What did you resolve that you’d never do when you were a kid? (ask the question*)

 - a workaholic

 3. How have you sacrificed in order to make sure it never happened?
-Or did it anyway? (what has this cost me?)
+Or did it anyway? (what has this cost you?)

 Where I violated the childhood resolves, I’ve paid dearly in terms of self-esteem and regret.
-My character defects glaringly contributed to all the self-betrayals.
 In some cases, I made foolish or impetuous decisions rather than come close to the breaking of those resolutions; in others, I’ve not only broken them, I’ve spent decades trying to extricate myself from the traps I swore I’d never fall into.

-*questions from the Step 3 Not So Scary Worksheet in the sidebar
+*questions from the Not So Scary Step 3 Worksheet